epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 :::{tip}
-{file}`./result` is a symbolic link, so if you made any changes to your IOC and re-ran `nix build`, a terminal window already in {file}`./result/iocBoot/iocExample` would still point to the old version.
+{file}`./result` is a symbolic link, so if you make any changes to your IOC and re-run `nix build`, a terminal already in {file}`./result/iocBoot/iocExample` would still point to the old version.

 To run the new version,
-either re-open a new window
+either open a new window
-and `cd` into the new {file}`./result/`, or in the old location, you can run:
+and `cd` into the new {file}`./result/`, or in the old location,
+run:

 ```console
 user@machine .../result/iocBoot/iocExample $ cd .